 French are known for their vineyards and Belgians for passing the authentic chocolate recipes through their families for so many generations.
 Even the small Belgian villages have their own chocolate shops.
 Next time you’re anywhere in Europe – even if not Belgium – you will find Belgian chocolates in most major bakeries.
 Don’t miss that!!

 A dish made from dough uniquely identified by its exclusive shape generated from waffle iron peculiarly in squares – Waffles are relished in all parts of the world.
 Upon hearing Waffles, the attention immediately goes towards the special Belgian waffles which were showcased to the world in 1958 in Brussels Expo.

-A culinary treat which is uniquely found in Czech Republic, although not many know about it’s roots to be non-Czech.
+A culinary treat which is uniquely found in the Czech Republic, although not many know about its roots to be non-Czech.
 Trdelnik is a fire cooked sweetened dish made from thin rounds of dough and optional toppings available to suit your taste buds.

-Roaming through the streets of Czech capital you will easily find Trdelnik being prepared in a concept almost similar to barbecue.
-The dough is wrapped in thin round shape onto a rod and is cooked until it turns light brownish in colour.
-A savoury yet to make its way to being famous beyond Czech is a must have while in Prague.
+Roaming the streets of Czech capital you will easily find Trdelnik being prepared in a concept almost similar to barbecue.
+The dough is wrapped in thin round shape onto a rod and is cooked until it turns light brownish in color.
+A savory yet to make its way to being famous beyond Czech is a must have while in Prague.

-Step into any European bakery and you will find variety of cakes aka various flavours on display for you to choose and relish.
-I also had the good fortune of nibbling some flavours including my ever favourite chocolate and red-velvet.
+Step into any European bakery and you will find a variety of cakes aka various flavors on display for you to choose and relish.
+I also had the good fortune of nibbling some flavors including my ever favorite chocolate and red velvet.
 There are variants to the types available in each country and each region, but cakes from entire European are delicious and must try!!

-So here are my most favourite choices of delicacies from Europe.
+So here are my most favorite choices of delicacies from Europe.
 How many of these have you had?
 Do share your experiences with me!!